hmy2001/MCBEClient/README.md

 ## Features implemented
 * Login with offline mode
-* The client can Connect to all server with offline
+* The client can connect to all server with offline mode

 ## Features not yet implemented
 * Analyze all packet